w3f/Grants-Program/applications/API_Protocol.md

   API as a Service allows service providers to monetize their API services, and by providing an API marketplace in the API Protocol ecosystem, API service utilizers can receive revenue and incentives in the form of API Protocol native tokens.

-  The types of APIs are initially divided into the API Protocol system: data services and event services.
+  The types of APIs are initially divided in the API Protocol system: data services and event services.

   ###### Data API Service Access Process.

-  The data API service provider encapsulates its service in the form of microservice, and then registers through API Protocol's decentralized marketplace, and then after the community of API Protoco ecosystem votes to reach a certain number of votes, the API service provider registers a proxy service contract in API Protocol's consensus network.
+  The data API service provider encapsulates its service in the form of microservice, and then registers through API Protocol's decentralized marketplace, and then after the community of API Protocol ecosystem votes to reach a certain number of votes, the API service provider registers a proxy service contract in API Protocol's consensus network.
 The contract contains a request for data to be processed, and then sends a request event to the API service provider, which receives the request, does the corresponding processing operations, and returns the result to the proxy contract, which sends the data to the service requester.

   ![img](https://raw.githubusercontent.com/APIProtocol/research/main/data%20API%20service.png)